Oligarchy: Athens

 When Themistocles fell from power around 471 BC, the Areopagus, an aristocratic council which was formerly the most powerful body in Athens, began to gain more prominence, spearheaded by the conservative politician Cimon, a strategos who oversaw an aggressive expansionist policy for the Athenian Empire amid closer relations with Sparta.
 Cimon's failed attempt to provide military aid to Sparta caused him to lose the support of the Athenians, allowing the democratic faction to make a bid for power.
 In 461 BC, politician Ephialtes, who supported radical democracy, proposed a law to limit the Areopagus' powers, which the ecclesia, or Assembly, passed unanimously.
 The ancient boule, or Council of Five Hundred, which had also existed under the old oligarchy, but whose membership had been changed from being hereditary to being chosen by lot, took over its remaining functions.
 Cimon was ostracized for ten years by Ephialtes and his supporters.

 Ephialtes was assassinated in 461 BC, possibly by the aristocrats.
-In the aftermath of Ephialtes' death, power in Athens was consolidated by his protegé, Pericles, an influential Alcmaeonid, who had such an impact on Athens as a city-state that the entire fifth century in Athens is sometimes simply called the Age of Pericles.
-Pericles led Athens for over thirty years, presiding over the Delian League during the First Peloponnesian War with Sparta.
+In the aftermath of Ephialtes' death, power in Athens was consolidated by his protegé, Pericles, who led Athens for over thirty years, presiding over the Delian League during the First Peloponnesian War with Sparta.
 After the Thirty Years' Peace was concluded with Sparta in 445 BC, Thucydides, son of Melesias (not to be confused with Thucydides the historian), a relative of Cimon and the new head of the conservative faction, attempted to gain power using the Ecclesia.
 Pericles' powerful oratory instead led to Thucydides' being ostracised.

+The Thirty Tyrants were an oligarchy that briefly ruled Athens from 404 BC to 403 BC.
+Installed into power by the Spartans after the Athenian surrender in the Peloponnesian War, the Thirty became known for their tyrannical rule, first being called "The Thirty Tyrants" by Polycrates.
+Although they maintained power for only eight months, their reign resulted in the killing of 5% of the Athenian population, the confiscation of citizens' property, and the exile of other democratic supporters.

+Sparta

+Ancient Sparta, ruled by two kings, had a domestic government that was described as aristocratic.
+The ephors were a board of five magistrates in ancient Sparta.
+They had an extensive range of judicial, religious, legislative, and military powers, and could shape Sparta's home and foreign affairs.